 Global multinationals generate a lot of mixed emotions from people.
 To some, large corporations represent all the things wrong with capitalism.
 However, we are going to focus on the things which give these companies operational competitiveness.

-In logistics it doesn’t get bigger than the likes of DHL, UPS, FedEx, and Kuehne + Nagel.
-These companies have a global reach employing hundreds of thousands of employees.
-They have the most complicated logistics networks that move anything from an envelope to specialized heavy freight.
+Business giants have a global reach employing hundreds of thousands of employees.
+They have the most complicated operations.
 The big question is; what do these companies do to achieve operational excellence that allows them to thrive?

-Logistics giants invest heavily in technology.
+Business giants invest heavily in technology.
 They then use technology to create competitive advantage.
 Technology allows them to automate repetitive tasks, track operational activities, control operations, foresee bottlenecks etc. Moreover, they use technology to quickly solve complex operational problems.
-Technology allows logistics giants to have well run logistical operations.
+Technology allows business giants to have well run operations.

-Logistics giants consistently enforce accountability.
-Accountability allows for these logistics giants to maintain high operational standards across their entire logistics operations.
+Business giants consistently enforce accountability.
+Accountability allows for these business giants to maintain high operational standards across their entire operations.
 Consistently enforced accountability reduces the likelihood of operational failures such as accidents, unnecessary downtime, misplaced inventory etc.

 What is it?

-Logistics visibility is the ability to objectively track and monitor all operational activities within your supply chain network.
+Operational visibility is the ability to objectively track and monitor all operational activities within your business.

 Conditions necessary for business growth:

-What happens if you grow without having logistics visibility?
+What happens if you grow without having operational visibility?

-Logistics visibility gives you control of your operations.
+Operational visibility gives you control of your business.
 If your business grows without operational control, there is potential for the following to happen:

-Having logistics visibility does not automatically set you up for growth.
+Having operational visibility does not automatically set you up for growth.
 There must be a deliberate effort to use visibility to establish operational control.
 Complete operational control will then establish conditions necessary to accommodate growth.
-Logistics giants such as DHL Supply Chain, UPS and XPO heavily invest in logistics visibility because it gives them necessary operational control for growth.

 What is it?